Student Internships

 Read more about the Consumer Rights Unit.
 Back to top.

-Criminal Offender Record Information (CORI) & Re-entry Project:
+Criminal Offender Record Information (CORI) & Re-entry Project

-Black lives matter.
-Mass incarceration and racially-disparate involvement of African-Americans in the criminal justice system are the new Jim Crow.
-In general, work is the pathway to a better life and out of poverty, but past criminal records stop countless people from getting jobs, housing, and access to other opportunities.
+pathway to a better life and out of poverty, but past criminal records stop countless people from getting jobs, housing, and access to other opportunities.
 We focus on people from communities of color, particularly in Roxbury, Dorchester, and Mattapan in overcoming barriers to housing, employment, licensing, and other opportunities caused by their criminal record histories.
 We need law students to do client intakes, draft legal documents, perform legal research, represent clients in court on sealing cases if 3:03 certified and/or assist in the courtroom, staff CORI help tables in Roxbury & Dorchester courts.
 We also need help working on legislative campaigns with various community coalitions to change criminal and other laws that perpetuate racism and poverty.
 Interns and fellows also help us with community outreach events, appeals and systemic law reform projects.
+We also work on clemency, “driving while Black” and juvenile justice issues.
 Work-Study funding is also available for Northeastern University Law School students.

 Read more about the Criminal Offender Record Information (CORI) & Re-entry Project.
 Back to top.